What is a vasectomy?

 - Tell your healthcare provider if you are sensitive to or are allergic to any medicines, latex, tape, or anesthesia.

-- Make sure your healthcare provider has a list of all medicines (prescribed and over-the-counter), herbs, vitamins, and supplements that you are taking.
+- Check that your healthcare provider has a list of all medicines (prescribed and over-the-counter), herbs, vitamins, and supplements that you are taking.

 - Talk with your healthcare provider if you have a history of bleeding disorders or if you are taking any blood-thinning (anticoagulant) medicines, aspirin, ibuprofen, or other medicines that affect blood clotting.
 You may need to stop these medicines before the surgery.